KevinQuinonesA/serverless-watchlist/README.md

 # Serverless CRUD API

 This project is a serverless CRUD API for managing a stock watchlist using AWS Lambda, PostgreSQL, and API Gateway.
-It allows users to create, read, update, and delete watchlist items.
+It allows users to create, read, and delete watchlist items.

 ## Features

 - **Create Watchlist Item**: Add a stock to the watchlist.
 - **Read Watchlist Items**: Retrieve the list of stocks in the watchlist.
-- **Update Watchlist Item**: Modify an existing stock in the watchlist.
 - **Delete Watchlist Item**: Remove a stock from the watchlist.

 ## Technologies Used

 - AWS Lambda
 - AWS API Gateway
-- PostgreSQL
+- PostgreSQL (Supabase)
 - TypeScript
+- Serverless Framework
-- Terraform for Infrastructure as Code
+- Mocha/Chai for Testing

 ## Project Structure